Woman in polyester sportswear doing outdoor sports

 07

-Recycled polyester is not optimal, but the better alternative
+Recycled polyester is not ideal, but the better alternative

-To conserve resources, many textile manufacturers are turning to recycled polyester.
-Patagonia is also a pioneer here and has been processing fabrics from recycled PET bottles, plastic waste from the oceans and worn-out clothing for years.
-There are also many sustainable sneaker labels, which make running shoes from recycled polyester.
-No new petroleum needs to be used for the recycled fibers and they are not inferior to "new" fibers.
-However, it's important to remember that this doesn't solve the microplastic problem, and the recycling process also requires a lot of energy.
-In addition, recycling plastic has limits; PET cannot be endlessly reused.
-And it is currently hardly possible to recycle polyester from blended fabrics.
+In order to conserve resources, many textile manufacturers are turning to recycled polyester.
+Patagonia is also a pioneer in this area and has been using fabrics made from recycled PET bottles, plastic waste from the oceans and worn-out items of clothing for years.
+There are also many sustainable sneaker labels that make running shoes from recycled polyester.
+Recycled fibers do not require the use of new petroleum and are in no way inferior to "new" fibers.
+However, it should not be forgotten that this does not solve the microplastic problem and that the recycling process also requires a great deal of energy.
+In addition, there are limits to the recycling of plastic; PET cannot be reused endlessly.
+And it is currently almost impossible to recycle polyester from mixed fabrics.

 Conclusion

 The good combination and processing options make polyester a versatile material that also offers good alternatives in terms of sustainability.
-Nevertheless, polyester has a poor eco-balance, because microplastics dissolve in the waxing machine and end up in the wastewater.
+Nevertheless, polyester has a poor eco-balance, as microplastics dissolve in the waxing machine and end up in the waste water.
 Polyester is also found in PET bottles and other plastic packaging.

 FAQ